TJ-CSCCG/tongji-undergrad-thesis/CONTRIBUTING.md

 ### How to pull request?

-I recommend to follow this workflow step by step:
+We recommend to follow this workflow step by step:

 1. Fork this repository as upstream repository.
 2. Clone the repository forked from remote to local.